codeeno/dots-windows/README.md

 4. Run the newly created `setup.exe` to install the layout

 The layout can then be added to the language options in the Windows settings.

+## TODO
+* Make the scheduled task script not flash a command line window to the user when it runs.
+This can be done by wrapping it in a `cmd` call.
+See: https://stackoverflow.com/a/67300159
+* Make the scheduled task produce a log file.
+This has kind of worked before, also using `cmd`.
+See: https://superuser.com/a/1622540